Swiss Massiv Allrounder Ski

 - Entlebucher Yew

 - Black Engraved

-For any Allrounder Ski you choose, you can pick the suitable size, as well as the binding you’d like to have.
-Every ski is designed considering the bodyweight, and driving style of the skier.
+For any Allrounder Ski you choose, you can pick the suitable size and the binding you’d like to have.
+Every ski is designed considering the skier’s body weight and driving style.
 For in-depth information about how to choose the right ski size, click here.

 What makes Swiss Massiv skis so unique?